-Knitwit Bamboo Jersey Knit Fabric is a beautifully light weight natural fibre knit that is suitable for tops.
+Knitwit Bamboo Jersey Knit Fabric (195gsm) is a beautifully light weight natural fibre knit that is suitable for tops.
 It is very soft against the skin, colourfast and elegant to wear.
-It is available at present in 12 colours.
+Being a natural fibre, bamboo needs gentle washing and might need ironing.

 High stretch, by which we mean 50% stretch.
 If your pattern is sized for a medium stretch (25-35%) fabric, you can still use it, but you may need to take the garment in on the side seams after you have tried it on.

 Four way stretch, by which we mean the fabric stretches in 2 directions: from selvedge to selvedge and also lengthways.
 If your pattern is sized for a two way stretch fabric, you can still use this fabric.